News & Important Information

 • Real ID documents, proof of address, and parental consent

-However, if your child completes a Traffic Law Substance Abuse Education (TLSAE) course online before August 1, 2025, he or she will be exempt from the 6-hour course.
-(Teens must be at least 14 years old to complete the TLSAE.)
+However, if your child completes a Traffic Law and Substance Abuse Education (TLSAE) course online before August 1, 2025—and within one year of applying for a learner’s permit—they won’t need to take the new 6-hour course.
+(Teens must be at least 14 to take the TLSAE.)

 If your child already has a Learner’s Permit or gets one before August 1, they’re also exempt.
 Teens moving to Florida with a valid out-of-state permit or license don’t need to take the new course either.